1Marc/marcgrabanski.com/src/pages/articles/2014-05-21-html5-animation-api/index.md

 ## What We Need

-So far we've covered CSS Animations, easing, matrix transforms, composing transforms, tweening, manually tweening matrix transforms with JavaScript and requestAnimationFrame.
+So far we've covered CSS Animations, easing, matrix transforms, composing transforms, tweening, manually tweening matrix transforms with JavaScript and requestAnimationFrame. **phew** -- still with me?
--phew
-- -- still with me?
 What we need is a new animation API: - it can tween between two matrices - it will allow you to compose transforms in an absolute or relative way - it will let you compose tweens -- modify where it's going and transition between them with physics - it will allow you to compose tweens mid-animation with physics - it will take direction into account and allow you to apply force to the animation with physics properties - it will allow you to query the current properties of an existing tween (or set of tweens) There is a new initiative to create a [Web Animations API](http://www.polymer-project.org/platform/web-animations.html), but I'm not sure it covers all the cases in this article.
 Though, it looks like it's a step in the right direction.
 So for instance.
 If you're going right at a velocity of 30px per second, and you add a downward force, it should arc downward...not just go straight down and then lose that velocity over a given time reduced by friction (or decay).
 All of this is explained in exquisite detail in [Animate Your Way to Glory](http://acko.net/blog/animate-your-way-to-glory/) by Steven Wittens.
 I'll add that Facebook paper uses its [pop animation framework](https://code.facebook.com/posts/234067533455773/introducing-pop-the-animation-engine-behind-paper/) which has spring, decay and custom easing which accept velocity as input.
 It is a basic physics animation engine for animation.
 We need something like that on the web built into the web browser. .embed-container { position: relative; padding-bottom: 56.25%; padding-top: 30px; height: 0; overflow: hidden; max-width: 100%; height: auto; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }

 ## GreenSock Thoughts